AlignSD/Ticket_Bits/README.md

 In the ever changing land scape of the online marketplace and the surge in cryto currencies as well as blockchain technologies, we wanted to utitilize these technologies to create a safe, secure, and decentralized ticketing marketplace.
 Where users can:
-*Create Events
+-Create Events
-*Buy Tickets
+-Buy Tickets
-*Sell Tickets
+-Sell Tickets
-*See Marketplace Transactions
+-See Marketplace Transactions

 # Description